IVD Testing (COVID-19)

 A complete, end-to-end assay

 The fully integrated assay comprises a— with built-in analysis software — and consumables, including flow cells and LamPORE COVID-19 kits.
-The locked-down workflow allows processing of across up to five flow cells.
+The locked-down workflow allows processing of up to 480 samples per run across up to five flow cells.
 Each flow cell can be addressed and run independently, offering highly flexible, demand-based testing.

 LamPORE technology is highly versatile and a number of product line extensions are in development.